-This ouzeri is steeped in history, and owner Alexandros Giolma takes every opportunity to mingle the past with the present.
+This ouzeri is steeped in history (note: we had previously written about Hohlidaki, in 2017, and decided to revisit it to see how it has fared over the last few tumultuous years), and owner Alexandros Giolma takes every opportunity to mingle the past with the present.
 His grandfather, Othello, was part of the population exchange between Greece and Turkey, arriving in Greece with nothing more than a suitcase and lots of Byzantine recipes and traditions.
 In fact, Greek dishes like yellow dolmades, stuffed mussels, and lakerda, a salty preserved fish, all originated in Turkey and became popular through these immigrant populations.
 Othello met Alexandros’s grandmother, Vana, and when they eventually opened their first restaurant, they had a clear goal in mind.
 The couple wanted to remind everyone of the dishes and drinks found on the shores of the Bosphorus, bringing a taste of Costantinopoli, or modern-day Istanbul, to Greece.

 To Hohlidaki has existed in Athens since 1986.
 When Alexandros’s grandparents first opened up shop in Vrilissia, a neighborhood to the north of the city, they had a simple kitchen and a simple menu stocked with simple recipes sourced from family members, from lamb tongue to Cretan dakos salad.
 But this old store was torn down in 1997 to make way for the Athens National Road, a major connective highway constructed for the upcoming 2004 Olympic Games.
 They opened another store in Chalandri, another northern neighborhood, in 1992, but shuttered in 2008.
 The current location, in Neo Psychiko, took off in 2006.
 It’s smaller than the original, but it was founded with the clear goal of selling even greater varieties of ouzo.